Junior Anthony Wright

 Junior Anthony Wright Jr. (born August 12, 1986) is an American professional boxer who challenged for the WBA cruiserweight title in 2016.
 As an amateur, he was a three-time Chicago Golden Gloves champion and also fought in the National Golden Gloves tournament.

 Early life

 Wright was born in Evanston, Illinois, on the northern outskirts of Chicago, where he currently resides and trains.
 At age 16, he was introduced to boxing when he played the video game Knockout Kings, and joined a boxing gym in Chicago shortly thereafter.

 Amateur career

 In 2008, at age 21, Wright made his amateur boxing debut.
-As an amateur, he trained out of the Evanston Boxing Club and won the Chicago Golden Gloves boxing tournament three times; twice at middleweight and once as a light heavyweight.
+As an amateur, he trained out of the Loyola Boxing Club under Steve Hoffman where he won his first two Chicago Golden Gloves titles, and later with the Evanston Boxing Club where he won his third Chicago Golden Gloves title; winning twice at middleweight and once as a light heavyweight.
 He also competed in the 2008 National Golden Gloves tournament, losing to Denis Douglin three rounds to two, who ultimately won the tournament.